stefangabos/Zebra_Datepicker/README.md

 - the date in <code>YYYY-MM-DD</code> format and additionally hours, minutes and seconds if time picker is enabled
 - the date as a JavaScript Date object

-`this` inside the callback function refers to the element the date picker is attached to, as a jQuery object
+`this` inside the callback function refers to the element the date picker is attached to, as a jQuery object.<br>
+To get the plugin's properties do `properties = this.data('Zebra_DatePicker')`.

 ## Methods